 I discovered TikTok last month.
 I love it.
-It makes me laugh and occasionally it makes me cry too.
+It makes me laugh, and on occasion, it makes me cry.

-So I found a TikTok from a woman who inspired the podcast I am sharing today.
-She discusses how at 65 she feels invisible most days.
-But this invisibility began when she was 50.
+So I came upon a TikTok from a woman who inspired the podcast I’m sharing today.
+She tells about how, at 65, she feels invisible most of the time.
+Her invisibility, however, began when she was 50 years old.

-Listen in and as always, I would love a discussion in the comments after you’re done listening.
+Listen in and as always, I’d love to hear your thoughts in the comments once you’ve finished.

 Episode 24- Engagement Vs. Numbers/ I Appreciate You – A Grace Full Life

 - Episode 24- Engagement Vs. Numbers/ I Appreciate You

 - Episode 22- Creating a Time Capsule/Touch Pad Phobia/Where Have All the Cardinals Gone?

 - Episode 20- Building a Book One Step at a Time